Prabhleen2303/WEATHER-DATA-ANALYSIS-AND-FORECASTING-MODEL/README.md

 ## How to Use

 ### Step 1: Generate the CSV File
-Run the `CSV File Formation.py` script to fetch and store weather data.
+Run the `Weather_Data_fetch.py` script to fetch and store weather data.

 **What it does:**
-- Connects to WeatherAPI.com
+- Connects to nearest weather stations across Mohali
-- Fetches weather data for the last 7 days for the given location (`Mohali` by default)
+- Fetches weather data for the last 5 years for Mohali
-- Creates a CSV file named `weather_data.csv` in your project directory
+- Creates a CSV file named `Weather_Data_fetch.csv` in your project directory

-> Make sure to replace the `API_KEY` in the script with your own key from WeatherAPI.com.

 ### Step 2: Update the File Path in the Notebook
-Before running the `Weather Analysis and Forecast Code.ipynb`, update the CSV file path inside the notebook to match the location where your generated CSV file is saved.
+Before running the `Weather_Analysis_and_Forcasting.ipynb`, confirm correct name of csv file.

-If both files are in the same folder, you can simply keep the default filename `weather_data.csv`.
+If both files are in the same folder, you can simply keep the default filename `Weather_Data_fetch.csv`.

 ### Step 3: Run the Weather Analysis Notebook
-Open `Weather Analysis and Forecast Code.ipynb` in Jupyter Notebook or VS Code and run all cells in order.
+Open `Weather_Analysis_and_Forcasting.ipynb` in Jupyter Notebook or VS Code and run all cells in order.

 **The notebook will:**
 - Load and display your weather data
 - Perform exploratory data analysis (EDA) with visual graphs
-- Train a regression model to forecast next-day (Day 8) temperature and rainfall
+- Train firstly regression model (Random Forest , SVR, XGboost and then followed by classification model (Random forest) to forecast next 30 days temperature and rainfall
 - Display predictions and model performance metrics

 ## Features and Insights
-- Automatic data fetching directly from the WeatherAPI.
+- Automatic data fetching directly from the Meteostat.
 - Data visualization of temperature, humidity, rainfall, and wind speed.
-- Regression based predictive modeling for next-day forecasting.
+- Regression and classification based predictive modeling for next 30 days forecasting.
-- Model evaluation with metrics such as MAE, RMSE, or R² score.
+- Model evaluation with metrics such as MAE, RMSE, or R² score ,Precision, recall, F1 score,ROC AUC CURVES , Precision recall curves, confusion matrices .

 ## Output
 After running the notebook, the output includes:
 - Predicted temperature and rainfall for the next day.
-- Comparative visualizations of actual vs. predicted values.
+- Comparative visualizations of R² score ,Precision, recall, F1 score,ROC AUC CURVES , Precision recall curves, confusion matrices.
-- Evaluation results showing model accuracy and error scores.
+- Evaluation results showing model accuracy.

 ## Customization
-- To analyze a different city, change the `LOCATION` variable in `CSV File Formation.py`.
+- To analyze a different city, change the `LOCATION` variable in `Weather_Data_fetch.py`.
-- To use your own dataset, replace the CSV file path in the analysis notebook.
 - You can adjust the regression model or visualization settings directly in the notebook.